MenokoOG/MenokoOG/README.md

 <h3>Note: Do a CTRL+click (on Windows and Linux) or CMD+click (on MacOS) to open new window for my links.</h3>
 <br/>

 ### - 🔭 I’m currently working on ...
-Personal dev exploration since I recently Graduated from V School Full Stack JavaScript (MERN) <a href="https://vschool.io/courses/development/">Web Development Program.</a>
+Personal dev exploration since I recently graduated from V School Full Stack JavaScript (MERN) <a href="https://vschool.io/courses/development/">Web Development Program.</a>

 <a href="https://github.com/MenokoOG/archive-explorer" target="_blank">Web Archive Explorer Level 4 Project React + Vite </a>